dstrus/react-transcripts/34-testing.md

 let result = add(a, b)
 ```

 Finally: Assert.
 Exactly what this looks like will depend on the specific testing framework that you're using, and in particular what assertion library you're using.
 But you'll use some library for making assertions that throws an error if the assertion fails.
-Most of these libraries use one of three styles.
+Most of these libraries use one of three styles: Assert, should, or expect.

 ```js
 // Arrange